TTK4130/ttk4130.github.io/docs/animation.rst

     bob, = ax.plot([], [], [], "o", c="red", markersize=8)

-We'll now define the functions we need to animate the trajectory using :code:`FuncAnimation`.
+We will now define the functions we need to animate the trajectory using :code:`FuncAnimation`.
 Apart from our figure and data, the animation function needs an initialization function and an update function to animate our trajectory.
 The initialization function sets up all the properties we need for the trajectories we animate, and gets called whenever we reset or restart our animation.
 The update function takes in which time step we are on, and returns the updated trajectory of the objects we animate.